kinode-dao/kinode-book/src/apis/filesystem.md

 ### Overview

+(TODO: add link to filesystem overview)

-You should be extremely vary of giving any installed package the capability to message the filesystem directly, this is essentially root access.
-Most processes will still interact with the filesystem indirectly through using the Get/Set/DeleteState functions, that can be called directly from the standard library [add link].
+Users should be extremely wary of giving any installed package the capability to message the filesystem directly, as this essentially gives the process (TODO: is process the right word here?) root access.
+Instead, most processes will interact with the filesystem indirectly through using the Get/Set/DeleteState functions, which can be called directly from the standard library [add link].

 The u128s used in most commands are file handles, uuids that are unique to each written file.